dandi/dandi-archive/doc/design/publish-1.md

 Versions consist of a JSON blob of Dandiset metadata and any number of Assets.
 There are two kinds of Version: draft and published.
 Published Versions are immutable, only draft Versions are editable (except admins, who have superpowers).
-Versions also track their validation status.
+Versions also track the validation status of their Dandiset metadata.
+Asset metadata validation is not recorded in the Version.

 ### AssetBlob
 This is basically just a pointer to a blob in S3.